 What are NFTs?

 Non-fungible-tokens are a way to sell art or basically anything online.
 After being sold, the product is made the buyer’s property with a unique signature that proves their ownership.
 Before the arrival of this technology, it was impossible to own anything without having it physically present with you.
 But now that’s not the case anymore.
 One can literally sell the rights to anything through this medium.
 Even tweets are going on sale, Jack Dorsey, the founder of Twitter, set up his first-ever tweet as an NFT, and the current bid is $2.5 million.
+The NFT market continues to grow, with new investors jumping on board every day.
+You can make big bucks by investing in this lucrative industry through nft profit.

 Many artists also see NFTs as a valid way to make money.
 Now they don’t have to go to stores or exhibitions to sell their paintings or any other digital art they might have made.
 Rather they can just register it as an NFT and sell it to whoever bids the highest amount.